Mastering HubDB: How to Sort & Order Rows

 hubdb_table_rows

-, sets the number of returned rows. - Sort:
+, sets the number of returned rows.&sort=columnName

-is the API's version of&orderBy
+is the API's version of &orderBy

 , to add nearly endless filtering to your data.
-You can even chain these together with&
+You can even chain these together with &

-To learn more about HubDB, check out our knowledge base articles:
+to create multiple filters.To learn more about HubDB, check out our knowledge base articles:

 A more recent addition to HubDB functionality is the ability to create dynamic pages using your table's row data.
 This automatically creates a page for each row in the table as well as a listing page.